 Headline Risk Specifics Mitigating Actions Concentration The risk that a significant allocation to any single asset category and its underperformance relative to expectation would result in difficulties in achieving funding objectives.
 The Fund's strategic asset allocation benchmark invests in a diversified range of asset classes.
 The PFP has put in place rebalancing arrangements to ensure the Fund's "actual allocation" does not deviate substantially from its target.
 The Fund invests in a range of investment mandates each of which has a defined objective, performance benchmark and manager process which, taken in aggregate, help reduce the Fund's asset concentration risk.

-Illiquidity The risk that the Fund cannot meet its immediate liabilities because it has insufficient liquid assets.
-By investing across a range of assets, including liquid quoted equities and bonds, as well as property; the PFP has recognised the need for access to liquidity in the short term.
-Currency risk The risk that the currency of the Fund's assets underperforms relative to Sterling (i.e. the currency of the liabilities).
+Liquidity Risk The risk that the Fund cannot meet its immediate liabilities because it has insufficient liquid assets.
+By investing across a range of assets, including liquid quoted equities and bonds, the PFP has recognised the need for access to liquidity in the short term.
+The Fund actively manages its cash flows over the short and longer term to ensure liquidity.
+Exchange Rate Risk The risk that the currency of the Fund's assets underperforms relative to Sterling (i.e. the currency of the liabilities).
+The Fund is a longer-term investor and can withstand short term currency fluctuations.
 The Fund invests in a range of overseas markets which provides a diversified approach to currency markets; the PFP also assess the Fund's currency risk during their risk analysis.
-Environmental, social and governance ("ESG") The risk that ESG related factors reduces the Fund's ability to generate the long-term returns.
+Any decision to hedge currency is delegated to the Fund's managers.
+Environmental, social and governance ("ESG") The risk that ESG related factors reduces the Fund's ability to generate long-term expected returns.
 Details of the Fund's approach to managing ESG risks are set out later in this document.
+The Fund expects its external investment managers to undertake appropriate monitoring of current investments with regards to their policies and practices on all issues which could present a material financial risk to the long-term performance of their funds such as corporate governance and environmental factors.
+The Fund expects its investment managers to integrate material ESG factors within its investment analysis and decision making.
 Manager underperformance The failure by the fund managers to achieve the rate of investment return assumed in setting their mandates.
-The PFP has considered the risk of underperformance by any single investment manager.
+The PFP has considered the risk of underperformance by any single investment manager and have attempted to reduce this risk by appointing more than one manager and having a proportion of the Fund's assets managed on a passive basis.
 The PFP assess the Fund's managers' performance on a regular basis, and will take steps, including potentially replacing one or more of their managers, if underperformance persists.
+Investment Advice Risk Risk that the Fund is negatively impacted by investment advice received.
+The PFP regularly considers and reviews effectiveness of advice given.
+Regulatory and Political Risks Adverse regulatory or political change Risk is mitigated by diversifying across markets and monitored by reviewing the investment strategy and specific investment mandates.